pyloid/docs/guides/calling-the-python-from-js.md

 5. Main window creation:
    - Passes an instance of `CustomAPI` as the `js_apis` parameter to allow access to Python methods from JavaScript.

-This example demonstrates how to call Python methods from JavaScript and how to use `PylonAPI` to create and manage windows.
+This example demonstrates how to call Python methods from JavaScript and how to use `PyloidAPI` to create and manage windows.

 ## Calling Python Methods from JavaScript